More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Methodology

 \subsubsection{Branch Logic Design}

 Requiring participants to evaluate 48 images could lead to participant fatigue, reduced engagement, and unreliable responses due to rushed decision making.
 To mitigate this, we used branch logic to direct participants to different flows based on their responses to ranking comfortability levels when the image contains background PSOs.
 Instead of rating all possible combinations, participants first ranked the five background PSOs by sensitivity.
 Only the combinations involving the background PSO with the lowest effect on the foreground PSO's perceived privacy level (PPL) level were then displayed.
 As a result, participants rated $1 + 5 + 4 = 10$ images per foreground PSO and $30$ images in total.
+Each participant views identical $3\times(1+5)=18$ images from the same environment, while the last 12 differ due to branching.
 This approach also avoided redundant evaluation: If the PPL of a foreground PSO is highest when paired with a certain background PSO, then requesting participants to reassess it alongside other background PSOs becomes redundant, since the foreground PSO is already perceived as the most sensitive across all pairings.
 Appendix~\ref{appendix:full_survey_cafe} shows how the branch logic is implemented when the environment is café, the foreground PSO is face, and the landmark is chosen by the background PSO with the lowest effect.